-1. Demonstrate initial understanding of TeamSTEPPS® concepts and processes via low-level simulations.
+- 1. Demonstrate initial understanding of TeamSTEPPS® concepts and processes via low-level simulations. - 2.
+Complete post-quiz with a score of at least 80%.

 VE6.
 Develop a trusting relationship with patients, families, and other team members (CIHC, 2010).

 RR6.
 Communicate with team members to clarify each member's responsibility in executing components of a treatment plan or public health intervention.